USS Haggard: Japan

 Haggard sailed from Ulithi on 21 April with battleship Iowa (BB-61) to support the Okinawa operation.
 Again occupied with screening carriers in the area, Haggard and other fleet units were constantly threatened by suicide planes as the Japanese tried desperately to stop the invasion.
 While proceeding to picket station 29 April the ship was attacked by a kamikaze making a shallow dive to starboard which crashed close aboard and penetrated her hull near the waterline.
 Soon afterward, her bomb exploded in Haggards engine room.
 As water gushed through the hole in the destroyer's side and she began to settle, another suicide plane attacked but was shot down.
 Damage control brought the flooding under control and Haggard was kept afloat.
 Wounded were taken by the cruiser San Diego while the destroyer Walker arrived to tow the stricken ship to Kerama Retto, near Okinawa.
 The ship arrived there on 1 May 1945.

 Hampered by lack of materials and almost constant air alerts, Haggards crew succeeded in repairing her so that she could get underway.
 She departed Kerama Retto on 18 June 1945 and arrived at Pearl Harbor via Saipan and Guam on 12 July.
 From there she steamed to San Diego and the Panama Canal Zone, arriving at Norfolk on 5 August 1945.
 Decommissioned on 1 November 1945, Haggard was scrapped because of war damage.

+Haggard Artifacts

+Following decommissioning, major engineering components were sectioned to allow viewing of the internals and sent to the U.S. Naval Academy as training aids for the education of the Midshipmen.
+A boiler, a main engine with reduction gear, deaerating feed tank (DFT), and various valves and steam-driven pumps were originally displayed in Isherwood Hall.
+When Rickover Hall was constructed in the 1970s, the floor plan featured a two-story gallery into which most of the components were relocated (excluding the boiler).
+Isherwood Hall was demolished in 1981 and the boiler was scrapped.

+In the 2000s, renovations to Rickover Hall required reduction of the collection including removal of the main engine and reduction gears.
+The smaller components were shifted to hallways of the ground floor of Rickover Hall and continue to illustrate naval engineering equipment.